luiscm17/ai-102-azure/2-azure-ai-vision/mslearn-ai-vision/Instructions/Exercises/04-face-service.md

 The ability to detect and analyze human faces is a core AI capability.
 In this exercise, you'll explore two Azure AI Services that you can use to work with faces in images: the **Azure AI Vision** service, and the **Face** service.

+> [!IMPORTANT]
-> **Important**: This lab can be completed without requesting any additional access to restricted features.
+> This lab can be completed without requesting any additional access to restricted features.

+> [!NOTE]
-> **Note**: From June 21st 2022, capabilities of Azure AI services that return personally identifiable information are restricted to customers who have been granted [limited access](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).
+> From June 21st 2022, capabilities of Azure AI services that return personally identifiable information are restricted to customers who have been granted [limited access](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).
 Additionally, capabilities that infer emotional state are no longer available.
 For more details about the changes Microsoft has made, and why - see [Responsible AI investments and safeguards for facial recognition](https://azure.microsoft.com/blog/responsible-ai-investments-and-safeguards-for-facial-recognition/).

 ## Clone the repository for this course